In 1925, the Sisters of St. Joseph of St. Augustine, Florida, founded St. Joseph’s Academy, which later became St. Theresa Catholic School.

 Technological improvements include rewiring of landlines, wireless internet, one to one iPad program for grades sixth through eighth, a mobile iPad lab for grades Kindergarten through fifth, one-to-one iPads for grades 6-8, and Promethean Board upgrades in grades fourth through eighth.
 In addition to enhancements of the school plant and technological improvements, St. Theresa School continuously updates textbooks, curriculum materials, and provides ongoing professional development to keep current with educational trends.

-St. Theresa School presently serves approximately 962 students from 642 families.
-Three Carmelite Sisters are currently part of a faculty and staff totaling approximately 80 members.
+Fr.
+Manny Alvarez became Pastor of Church of the Little Flower in June, 2019.
+St. Theresa School presently serves approximately 900 students from 600+ families.
+Four Carmelite Sisters are currently a part of a faculty and staff of 80+ members.
 This includes Pre-Kindergarten through eighth grade teachers, paraprofessionals, special area teachers (Art, Music, Physical Education, and Spanish), Strategies (a teacher who provides additional support to students in a small group setting), technology facilitator, counselor, accountant, nurse, maintenance crew, after-school personnel, office staff, and the administrative staff consisting of a Carmelite principal, and two assistant principals.